 JW: I guess not everyone likes to blend in culturally.
 For me I enjoy being a part of the crowd, I like to feel the connection between people and I believe people should be connected.
 There are so many talks about globalism but for me the truth is, we still need more connections.
 A huge part of the crowd cares only about the differences, but as humans, we have so much more in common than we realise, and I would like to discover and build those connections.

-I sometimes wonder around the street and speak to random people, the funny thing is, when you do that, random people would open up and allow you into their lives too.
+I sometimes wander around the street and speak to random people, the funny thing is, when you do that, random people would open up and allow you into their lives too.
 And I love it.
 You’re like a little spy, getting into different people’s lives.
-Sometimes it could a homeless person, or it could just be an old guy who’s bored, who cares deeply about what’s going on but doesn’t have anyone by the side to share their point of views with, and they would be happy if someone is willing to listen to what they have to say.
+Sometimes it could be a homeless person, or it could just be an old guy who’s bored, who cares deeply about what’s going on but doesn’t have anyone by their side to share their point of view with, and they would be happy if someone is willing to listen to what they have to say.
 And occasionally I got invited to secret parties as a result, which was fun too.
 It simply makes you feel like you’re connecting with people and the rest of the world.

 The original interview was conducted in English by Axel Wang on 28 October 2021.
 The title of the chapter is in reference to the song by the Beatles from their 1966 album Revolver.

-Design: Axel Wang
+Introduction, Editor & Design: Axel Wang

 Photography: Courtesy of Jinhui Wang